sthysel/nyanbc/README.md

 lying on its side).
 But back in 1965, the figure of 8 logo was being used by the University of the Air.
 So the ABC decided to base their logo a 3:1 ratio.

-The ABC logo is a trademark of the Australian Broadcasting Corporation.
+The ABC logo is a trademark of the Australian Broadcat Corporation.